Commercial Vehicle Group, Inc. (CVGI) CEO Patrick Miller on Q4 2019 Results - Earnings Call Transcript

 Thank you, Kirk.
 Thank you everyone for joining the call today.
 Before I get into what was already a difficult quarter, I want to take a few minutes to discuss the restatement we announced last evening.

 As we disclosed last evening we have restated our financial statements for fiscal year 2018 and those affecting the three quarters in 2019.
 We also corrected other immaterial errors in our previously filed financial statements.
-As part of our preparation of the 2019 financial statements, we discovered a potential overstatement of the prepaid tooling -- production tooling account in our vehicle cap structures manufacturing facility.
+As part of our preparation of the 2019 financial statements, we discovered a potential overstatement of the prepaid tooling -- production tooling account in our vehicle cab structures manufacturing facility.

 As a result with oversight by the Audit Committee, an investigation was conducted by external counsel with the assistance of a forensic accounting firm.
 This investigation concluded that the misstatements in our consolidated financial statements were due to inappropriate journal entries prepared by a former employee.
 The inappropriate journal entries consisted of the former employee understating cost of revenue by improperly capitalizing certain manufacturing expenses, primarily as prepaid production tooling.